B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 Do email.
 Build your list, and put it to use.
-Email is still one of the best digital marketing channels because it’s cost-effective and highly-targeted.
+Email marketing is still one of the best digital marketing channels because it’s cost-effective and highly-targeted.
 Newsletters can be built from blog content.
 Nurture campaigns can be used to transition contacts into leads.
+And account based marketing campaigns can be driven with a solid email strategy.
 The world of B2B email marketing is deep – get a fuller picture of it here.

-If you consistently create impactful content on the right channels, the leads will come.
+If you consistently create impactful marketing content on the right channels, the leads will come.

 Want to build great marketing results for your B2B tech company?